Go for it!

 CONS: Kxxs could do with a better cable.

-The sample was provided to me to test and review.
-I am not affiliated with the company or its sellers in any way and write this review with my best unbiased opinion regardless of how the review turns out.
+I would like to thank Moondrop for sending me the KXXS to test and review.
+I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I majorly listen to rock, acoustic, pop and metal and occasionally listen to EDM songs which are doing the rounds on the radio and charts.

 - Quality control range – ±1dB

 - Standard wiring material: 2-pin, 4N-OFC silver plated copper

 I got the pre-release version of kxxs, so it was just the KXXS, a cable and a small case (Pictured below).